ojryan01/RegistrationMetrics/readme.md

 QUICKSTART
 -------------------
-Open your terminal of choice and enter the following commands.
+Open terminal and enter the following commands:

     pip install -r requirements.txt
     python registration.py

-You will be prompted to enter a file path to the and an API key in your console.
-These are provided upon request.
+You will be prompted to enter an API key in your console.
+Key will be provided upon request.
+The application will load the sample data file MetricsSimple.csv from the same directory as registration.py.

 PROJECT DESCRIPTION
 -------------------